nozky/grabEl/README.md

-In your HTML, you must use 'id' attribute and attach '@' prefix to id name.
+In your HTML, you must use 'id' attribute in any of your element you want to target and attach '@' prefix to id name.

 example.
  ` <div id="@name">Name</div>`